schmaustech/assisted-installer-pxe-blog/README.md

 local-cluster   true           https://api.kni20.schmaustech.com:6443   True     True        21h
 ~~~

-At this point we can extract the kubeconfig file from its secret in the cluster's namespace and run some validation checking to ensure our kni21 spoke cluster is up and running:
+At this point we can extract the kubeconfig file from its secret in the hub cluster's namespace and run some validation checking to ensure our kni21 spoke cluster is up and running:

 ~~~bash
 $ oc get secret -n kni21 kni21-admin-kubeconfig  -ojsonpath='{.data.kubeconfig}'| base64 -d > cluster-kni21-kubeconfig
 ~~~

-And now we can query the cluster API with the following commands:
+And now we can query the spoke cluster API with the following commands:

 ~~~bash
 $ KUBECONFIG=cluster-kni21-kubeconfig oc get node